bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

     9       130296899       A       T       11
     9       130308743       C       A       11

-This reads that the first variants on chromosme 9, position 130223126 changes from a C to a T: and that this variant was called in the varscan.vcf (01).
+This reads that the first variants on chromosme 9, position 130223126 changes from a C to a T:, This variant was called in the varscan.vcf (01).
 11 corresponds to the being called in both and 10 is being called in only mutect2.
 ```
 less -S sites.txt | cut -f  5 | sort | uniq -c
 ```